 Tabbouleh is the perfect Summer dish!
 With Cucumber and mint coming out of my ears, it’s definitely one of my Hot weather staples.
-It’s so hydrating!
+It’s so hydrating and nutritious!

 Did I ever mention I love Levantine Cuisine?
 Turns out it is is not so different from the Caribbeans one!
 Close concepts, so delicious!